PykaAlexandro/A-MySQL-Vademecum/README.md

-# A-MySQL-Vademecum
+# A MySQL Vademecum
-Some coding compendiums about the SQL environment
+Some basic SQL procedures in the MySQL environment